 Clean, safe drinking water is important for good health.

 Drinking water quality differs from place to place.
 It depends on the condition of

-or many miles away from you in the watershed.
-The watershed is the land area drained
+Or they may be many miles away from you in the watershed.
+The watershed is the land

 Standards ensure safety